 Climbing the Doberar Ridgeline

 Bazm Chal is the western peak of the Doberar massif and is the lowest of the named peaks.
-It rises directly above the Haraz Road and can be used as an starting trekking point and access route to reach the top of the ridgeline.
+It rises directly above the Haraz Road and can be used as a starting trekking point and access route to reach the top of the ridgeline.
 After ascending to the summit of Bazm Chal, most climbers follow the ridge-top east to reach the other peaks of the Dobrar Ridgeline.
 Traversing the entire ridgeline, depending on the climber’s stamina and skills, generally takes a little more than a week to finish.
 The best view from Bazm Chal’s summit is of Mount Damavand’s 5670-meter-tall gigantic cone, which is to the north.
 Unfortunately, the Haraz Road’s traffic noise may be heard halfway up the Bazm Chal hills.

 Eastern Doberar Peak